‘How to Murder Your Husband’ author on trial for husband’s death - NewsBreak

 “I find it easier to wish people dead than to actually kill them,” part of the blog post reads.

-“…But the thing I know about murder … is that every one of us have it in him/her when pushed far enough,” she also wrote in the post.Walgreens goes to trial in Florida lawsuit on opioids
+“…But the thing I know about murder … is that every one of us have it in him/her when pushed far enough,” she also wrote in the post.18 people remain unidentified in Denver since 1970

 At the beginning of the trial Monday, Judge Christopher Ramras ruled that the blog post would not be used as evidence since it was written years ago and is “substantially outweighed by the danger of unfair prejudice and confusion of the issues.”